lab313ru/smd_ida_tools/README.md

-# ida_smd_loader
+# smd_ida_tools
-Sega Genesis/Megadrive ROMs loader plugin for IDA Pro.
+Special IDA Pro tools for the Sega Genesis/Megadrive romhackers.

 ## Supported versions of IDA Pro
 Tested work on v5.2, v6.6.
 Should work on other versions.